nospher3x2/crypto-payment-gateway/README.md

 Parameters:
 - `page`: The page number to retrieve.
 Defaults to 1.
 - `limit`: The number of orders to retrieve per page.
 Defaults to 10.
+- `status`: Optional.
+The status to filter by.
 - `currency`: Optional.
 The currency to filter by.
-- `status`: Optional.
-The status to filter by.
+- `walletAddress`: Optional.
+The wallet address to filter by.
 #### Example response:
 ```json
 [